 Unusual Options Activity Insight: Kohl's

-On Thursday, shares of Kohl's (NYSE:KSS) saw unusual options activity.
-After the option alert, the stock price moved down to $50.89.
+Kohl's (NYSE:KSS) shares experienced unusual options activity on Monday.
+The stock price moved down to $47.7 following the option alert.

 - Sentiment: BEARISH